DrPollo/viewer/README.md

 5) highlight <Array<string>>, application names (es. highlight=app1,app2) of events to be highlighted (optional)
 6) background <Array<string>>, application names of events to be displayed as context (optional)
 7) exclude <Array<string>>, application names of events to be excluded (optional)
+8) interactive <boolean> (default true), sets focus mode behaviour: enable/disables the display of the list of contents and layout change

 ### Interacting with areaViewer